mcnoat/sap-artificial-intelligence/docs/sap-ai-core/get-an-auth-token-5ec7ec0.md

 ## Procedure

-1. Set up your environment as follows:
+1. Set up your environment as follows.
+The values for the variables can be found in the service key.
+The `AUTH_URL` variable is equivalent to the `url` variable in the service key.

     ```
     AI_API_URL=<YOUR AI API URL>